tylertitsworth/5th-age-srd/Classes/Fighter.md

 **Triggering Roll:** Any natural even miss

 **Effect:** Add the higher modifier from your Strength or Dexterity to the miss damage.
-At 5th level the damage bonus increases to double your chosen modifier; at 8th level the damage bonus increases to triple it.
+At champion tier the damage bonus increases to double your chosen modifier; at 8th level the damage bonus increases to triple it.

 ---